paulthegeek/Project-Rho/README.md

 easy way to get data to build websites or applications around.
 The industry also tends to enjoy monopolies around this data.
 To get around the problem I decided to build a scraper that would fill a database of all the new comics every Wednesday.
-There are a few issues that a ran into while building the scraper.
+There are a few issues that I ran into while building the scraper.
 The data that is returned looks something like a json object, but it's not valid for many reasons.

 # Solution